Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-05-25-Seasonal_D_STAN.md

 \mu_t = \mu_{t-1} + \eta_t, \quad \eta_t \sim \mathcal{N}(0, \sigma_{\mu}^2)
 \]$

-The parameter \(\sigma_\mu\) controls how volatile the trend is.
+The parameter $\(\sigma_\mu\)$ controls how volatile the trend is.
 A small value keeps the trend smooth; a larger value allows it to change direction more rapidly.
 The posterior will learn a value that balances flexibility against overfitting.
-The seasonal component \(\gamma_t\) is modeled as a set of \(s\) free parameters — one per season — constrained to sum to zero over a full period.
+The seasonal component $\(\gamma_t\)$ is modeled as a set of $\(s\)$ free parameters — one per season — constrained to sum to zero over a full period.
 That zero-sum constraint is what makes the decomposition **identifiable**: without it, you could shift any constant between the trend and the seasonal component and produce an equally valid fit.
 By centering the seasonal effects, we pin down a unique solution.

 ```stan
 stan_model_1 <-'data {